TV ratings, Sinner ko with Djokovic but Rai triumph: monstrous ATP Finals

 This is (also) demonstrated by the monstrous TV ratings that tennis on Rai achieved in the ATP Finals.

 The final won by Novak Djokovic vs Jannik Sinner?
 A triumph over Rai 1 with 5.5 million and almost 30% share (29.5%).
-Record prime time numbers, for a match played which was broadcast between 6pm and 8pm.
+Record prime time numbers, for a match played and broadcast between 6pm and 8pm.
+It’s not enough.
+Sky Sport Tennis and Sky Sport Uno in turn they attracted 1 million and 193 thousand average spectators with a 6.4% share and 2 million and 278 thousand unique contacts (peak of 1 million and 406 thousand spectators at the end of the match).

 TV ratings, Sinner king of Auditel: from Medvedev to Rune and Djokovic Rai (and Sky Sport) flies